Why join this conference?

 - We encourage the showcasing of existing projects while focusing on cross-country collaboration that makes a difference.

 - We demonstrate how and when having good national policies makes a difference, yet positive changes can occur even when national policies leave much to be desired.

 The conference will bring together practitioners and researchers from governments across the globe, as well as audiences from the forest industry, scholarly, and indigenous communities.
 The Conference welcomes participants from both member and non-member countries of the Commonwealth of Nations.

 The Conference will include 3 days of online sessions.
 We are planning for keynote and scientific presentations, as well as a plenary/round table.
 Keynote presentations will feature both research-based talks featuring prominent scientists, and more pragmatic, real-world presentations featuring prominent practitioners or policymakers from industry, government, civil society, and indigenous communities.

-- Authors will be notified of abstract acceptance by May 17, 2021
+- Authors will be notified of abstract acceptance in early June, 2021

 - Registration opens April 2, 2021